-Exclusionary Measure Conditions of Implementation In-School Suspension: Part or all of a school day(s) spent in 1.
+Exclusionary Measure Conditions of Implementation In-School Suspension; Part or all of a school day(s) spent in the office.
 The student is responsible for all classroom assignments.
-Assignments for the day(s) of suspension will be provided, when possible, by the the office. teachers to be completed during the suspension. the office.
-2. The student may be asked to complete a reflection to prevent the infraction from occurring again.
-3. This will count as a day of attendance.
-4. Students may be prohibited/ineligible to attend extra-curricular events of any kind during the week of suspension and on the day of.
-5. A phone or in person conference will be held with the family to discuss the behavior and outline strategies for prevention of future infractions.
-6. A copy of the suspension notice will be sent home and one will be kept in the student's disciplinary file.
-Out-of-School Suspension: 1.
-The student is not permitted on or near School grounds for the duration Removal from school for a period of of the Suspension.
-10 days or fewer for serious 2.
-Any student that receives an Out-of-School Suspension during the week misconduct. of an extra-curricular event will be unable to attend the extra-curricular event, including, but not limited to, dances.
-3. The student will also receive a loss of privileges to participate in extracurricular activities for the duration of the Out-of-School Suspension.
-4. School work will be furnished upon the student's return.
+Assignments for the day(s) of suspension will be provided, when possible, by the teachers to be completed during the suspension.
+The student may be asked to complete a reflection to prevent the infraction from occurring again.
+This will count as a day of attendance.
+Students may be prohibited/ineligible to attend extra-curricular events of any kind during the week of suspension and on the day of.
+A phone or in person conference will be held with the family to discuss the behavior and outline strategies for prevention of future infractions.
+A copy of the suspension notice will be sent home and one will be kept in the student's disciplinary file Out-of-School Suspension: Removal from school for a period of 10 days or fewer for serious misconduct. in the student's disciplinary file.
+The student is not permitted on or near School grounds for the duration of the Suspension.
+Any student that receives an Out-of-School Suspension during the week of an extra-curricular event will be unable to attend the extra-curricular event, including, but not limited to, dances.
+The student will also receive a loss of privileges to participate in extracurricular activities for the duration of the Out-of-School Suspension.
+School work will be furnished upon the student's return.
 Students are expected to ask for the work they have missed.
 The number of days suspended is the number of days to make up work.
 Students who receive an Out-of-School Suspension longer than 4 days will be provided with appropriate support services by the District if they are available at that time.

 Expulsion:

 The removal from the school

 environment in cases of gross

-misconduct, no more than two years
+misconduct, no more than two year ι

-- 1. A conference will be held with the parent(s)/guardian(s), student, an EXhibit 13 Administrator to discuss the incident. - 2.
-Notification will be sent to the parent(s)/guardian(s) informing them of the time and date for their appearance before the School Board. - 3.
+- A conference will be held with the parent(s)/guardian(s), student, and Administrator to discuss the incident. - Notification will be sent to the parent(s)/guardian(s) informing them of the time and date for their appearance before the School Board. - 3.
 An Expulsion requires formal action by the School Board in accordance with due process requirements.